topheman/npm-registry-browser/README.md

 ### Mock mode

+You can test an [online demo of the mocked version of the app](https://mock.npm-registry-browser.surge.sh/) (open the console to see the mocked requests).

 #### Serve mocks

 Thanks to [src/services/apis](src/services/apis), the api calls can be mocked at any time.
 The following command will let the api manager serve the mocks saved in [src/services/apis/mocks](src/services/apis/mocks).